School chefs being trained

 Reimbursable Meals

-The USDA sets guidelines for the National School Lunch and School Breakfast Programs to align school meals with the latest nutrition science.
-Student meals that meet specific nutrient and food group standards are eligible to receive reimbursement by the USDA
+The USDA sets guidelines for the National School Lunch and School Breakfast Programs to align meals with the latest nutrition science.
+Meals that meet standards are eligible for USDA reimbursement.

 Point of Service